 Kylemore Abbey can be viewed along the Wild Atlantic Way.

 Slieve League Cliffs are found on the South-West coast of County Donegal.
-Known to be one of the highest Sea-facing cliffs in Europe.
-Take in the stunning view, depending on the clarity of the day of course, of Donegal Bay and the Sligo Mountains.
+Known to be one of the highest sea-facing cliffs in Europe.
+Take in the stunning view, depending on the clarity of the day, of course, along Donegal Bay and the Sligo Mountains.

 The Slieve League Cliffs are also included on the Wild Atlantic Way.

 Pubs (public houses) play a huge part in the culture of Ireland and have done throughout the ages.
 Sometimes busy, often noisy, but always friendly and welcoming places to meet the locals.
 In a pub, you will see a full cross-section of Irish society — its a place where people from all classes, ages, interests and backgrounds can mix.